Erica Wiebe

-Erica Elizabeth Wiebe (born June 13, 1989) is a wrestler competing for Canada.
-She is an Olympic champion in women's 75 kg freestyle, winning gold at the 2016 Summer Olympics.
-She was the third Canadian champion ever in wrestling at the Olympics, and second Canadian woman to win gold after Carol Huynh.
-Wiebe is also the current Commonwealth Games champion in the same weight class, having won the gold medal at the 2014 and 2018 Commonwealth Games in Glasgow and the Gold Coast, respectively.
+Erica Elizabeth Wiebe (born June 13, 1989) is a Canadian retired wrestler.
+She won gold at the 2016 Summer Olympics in women's 75 kg freestyle.
+Wiebe was the third Canadian champion ever in wrestling at the Olympics, and second Canadian woman to win gold after Carol Huynh.
+Wiebe also won gold at two Commonwealth Games: the 2014 Commonwealth Games in Glasgow and the 2018 Commonwealth Games on the Gold Coast.

 Career

 Wiebe started wrestling in grade 9 when she saw a sign posted for co-ed wrestling at her school, Sacred Heart High School in Stittsville, Ontario.
 She travelled as part of Canada's extended team for the 2012 Summer Olympics.
 There she was the training partner for Leah Callahan in London.
 At the 2013 World University Games Wiebe won a bronze medal in the women's 72 kg freestyle weight class.

 She had an incredibly successful 2014 season when she won every individual tournament she entered, a streak of 36 matches.
 She won a gold medal in the 75 kg freestyle at the 2014 Commonwealth Games in Glasgow.
 Celebrating her win after the bout she said "When I won it was emotional.
 This is what I have been thinking about and dreaming about.
 It was awesome to have that moment for myself, the first time that I did this at a big event.
 I have never had my anthem played so I was thinking about that before I went out there and that is what I was wrestling for today."
 Wiebe would also win gold at the 2015 World University Games.
 At the esteemed 2015 Golden Grand Prix Ivan Yarygin she won the gold medal in her weight class.
 Despite the run of successes, Wiebe did not compete for Canada on home soil at the 2015 Pan American Games.